-As part of our existing supplier onboarding process, all new and existing external suppliers must complete a Supplier Code of Conduct declaration.
-This code of conduct communicates our expectations of suppliers as a condition of business to support Sika Australia's commitment to responsible sourcing.
+As part of our supplier onboarding process, all new and existing external suppliers must complete a Supplier Code of Conduct declaration.
+This guideline communicates our standards and expectations of suppliers as a condition of business to support Sika Australia's commitment to responsible sourcing.

-In 2020, 98% of Sika Australia's external suppliers have signed the Supplier Code of Conduct.
-The remaining 2% are suppliers who have requested Sika Australia to sign their own supplier code of conduct, which Sika Australia has done upon approval by the CFO or Managing Director.
+In 2022, 98% of Sika Australia's external suppliers signed the Supplier Code of Conduct.
+The remaining 2% are suppliers who requested Sika Australia sign their own supplier code of conduct, which Sika Australia complied with upon approval of our CFO or Managing Director.